 - One-to-one counselling for pupils who are struggling

 - Short appointments to talk about worries, booked by pupils

 - Group work about friendship, self-esteem and other issues

-To enquire about Place2Be sessions for your child, please email their Head of Year or a member of the Safeguarding team.
+To enquire about counselling sessions for your child, please email their Head of Year or a member of the Safeguarding team.

 Securus is a new online monitoring tool that the Academy will utilise to pre-empt the detection of new and emerging threats alongside established sources and types of online risk.
 The primary focus of the software is to protect the welfare and online safety of our students.

-The software monitors against a vast library of phrases and key terms that have been assigned a severity rating.
-Inappropriate or harmful content is recognised and results in a screen shot or ‘capture’, detailing the harmful content and registering this with the DSL team.
-This allows the Safeguarding team to action or intervene when needed.
+The software monitors a vast library of phrases and key terms that have been assigned a severity rating.
+Inappropriate or harmful content is recognised and results in a screenshot or ‘capture’, detailing the harmful content and registering this with the DSL team.
+This allows the Safeguarding team to act or intervene when needed.

 Think U Know

 Thinkuknow is unique.
-It is underpinned by the latest intelligence about child sex offending from CEOP Command (a command of the National crime agency who works to pursue and prosecute child sex offenders).
-Thinkuknow aims to ensure that everyone has access to this practical information through their website and resources.
+It is underpinned by the latest intelligence about child sex offending from CEOP Command (command of the National crime agency that works to pursue and prosecute child sex offenders).
+Thinkuknow aims to ensure that everyone has access to this practical information through its website and resources.

 For more information regarding how to effectively monitor and track apps on your child’s phone, refer to the ‘Parents Guide to E-Safety’ on the website.
 There is useful information on apps such as Facebook, Instagram, Kik Messenger, Musical.ly, Snapchat, WhatsApp and YouTube.